wickstargazer/angular-paper-clip-experiment/README.md

 It is a lazy effort to lazy load images that lies int the `<picture>` tags.
 I am not sure why, since the `srcset` probably does that for you, but `lighthouse` stills complains about it.
 And instead of replacing all the possible tags in the code, I chose to lazy-load it using the adaptation for `lazyload` package that does the `img` tag instead.

 You can specify the placeholder image when lazyloading the img, which is a nice touch for mobile slow 3g/4g :smile:

+Read more about the experiment at this article --> [Angular Paperclip Experiment](https://wickstargazer.com/angular-paperclip-experiment)